Atherosclerosis: Risk factors

 The atherosclerotic process is not well understood.
 Atherosclerosis is associated with inflammatory processes in the endothelial cells of the vessel wall associated with retained low-density lipoprotein (LDL) particles.
 This retention may be a cause, an effect, or both of the underlying inflammatory process.

 The presence of the plaque induces the muscle cells of the blood vessel to stretch, compensating for the additional bulk.
-The endothelial lining then thickens, increasing the separation between the plaque and lumen.
-The thickening somewhat offsets the narrowing caused by the plaque's growth, but moreover, it causes the wall to stiffen and become less compliant to stretching with each heartbeat.
+The endothelial lining then thickens, increasing the separation between the plaque and the lumen.
+The thickening somewhat offsets the narrowing caused by the plaque's growth.
+Moreover, it causes the wall to stiffen and become less compliant to stretching with each heartbeat.